ZilverZtream/anything/README.md

 ```

 ## Graphical User Interface
 `ui_imgui.cpp` provides a Dear ImGui front end that streams instant search results from the LMDB database.
-It features a preview pane with highlighted text snippets or image thumbnails and an "Advanced Search Builder" for extension, size, date, path, regex and whole-word filters.
+It features a preview pane with highlighted text snippets, syntax-colored code previews, or image thumbnails and an "Advanced Search Builder" for extension, size, date, path, regex and whole-word filters.

 Compile with `HAS_IMGUI` (and optionally `HAS_STB_IMAGE` for image previews) and link against ImGui, GLFW, OpenGL, LMDB, stb_image and the Win32 shlwapi library: